getsentry/sentry-docs/src/collections/_documentation/platforms/native/index.md

 {% capture __alert_content -%}
 The size of Minidumps can vary between a few kilobytes and many megabytes.
 Contributing factors are the number of threads, size of stack space, and the number of heap memory regions referenced from the stack.
-Sentry limits Minidump uploads to _100MB_ and drops all larger requests.
+As Minidumps often contain large regions of empty memory, the SDK compresses Minidumps before uploading.
+Sentry drops requests with a body larger than _20MB_, or if they contain files larger than _100MB_.
 {%- endcapture -%}
 {%- include components/alert.html
   title="Size Limits"